 What is Deep Fake?

-Deep fake is a type of synthetic media in which a person’s existing image or video is replaced with someone else’s likeness.
-Deep fakes are formed through artificial intelligence and machine learning to create fake events and manipulate people for personal benefit.
+Deepfake is a form of synthetic media where a person’s existing image or video is altered to replace their likeness with someone else’s.
+This technology relies on artificial intelligence (AI) and machine learning to create fabricated events, often used to manipulate individuals for personal or malicious purposes.

 Interesting Usage of Deep Fake Technology: